 The Glasshouse scoops silver at North East England Tourism Awards

-The Glasshouse International Centre for Music commitment to accessibility and inclusion has been recognised at last night’s North East England Tourism Awards [Thursday 24 March], after the international music centre claimed the silver award for Accessible and Inclusive Tourism.
+The Glasshouse International Centre for Music commitment to accessibility and inclusion has been recognised at last night’s North East England Tourism Awards [Thursday 24 March], after it claimed the silver award for Accessible and Inclusive Tourism.

 The quality and diversity of the tourism industry were celebrated as the region came together to celebrate the 20th birthday of the North East awards.